-In a recent victory for our personal injury division, attorneys David Larson and Sara Willingham fought successfully to reverse a judgement that cleared a Defendant of negligence (Isak v.
-Williams, Case No. COA20-205).
-The case arises out of a two-car collision in Johnston County where Paynter Law client, Mr. Isak, was traveling through a four-way intersection.
-Although he had the right of way, with no stop sign, and the defendant had a stop sign.
+In a recent victory for our personal injury division, the North Carolina Court of Appeals reversed the judgment for the Defendant in In Isak v.
+Williams, Case No. COA20-205.
+The case arises out of a two-car collision in Johnston County.
+Mr. Isak was traveling through a four-way intersection where he had the right of way, with no stop sign, and the defendant had a stop sign.
 The Defendant hit black ice, ran the stop sign, and hit Mr. Isak’s vehicle.

 At trial, the Defendant admitted that he was aware of icy road conditions but claimed that hitting ice on the roadway was a sudden emergency.
 Over the plaintiff’s objection, the trial court instructed the jury on the doctrine of sudden emergency.
 The jury returned a verdict finding that the Defendant was not negligent.